|

 And he left, closing the balcony door behind him.

-Legolas was standing in the bay window, his back to Imrahil,
+Legolas was standing with his back to Imrahil, his forehead still

-his forehead pressed against the glass.
-But Imrahil was not about
+pressed against the glass, but Imrahil was not about to let him

-kind.
-Men will always find you attractive; women will always find
+own kind.
+Men will always find you attractive; women will always

 "But you have chosen Eowyn and she has accepted you.
 And